 In our location in the heart of Midwest manufacturing, we’re harnessing the IoT in collaborations with dozens of small- and medium-sized manufacturers to upgrade and modernize their facilities and studying the best ways to revolutionize American manufacturing so it is smarter, more efficient and more sustainable.

 We experiment with different manufacturing processes and develop creative ways to reduce cycling time of manufacturing operations, reduce energy consumption and reduce waste and emissions.
 We’re dedicated to developing the next generation of manufacturing processes and the optimization of the entire manufacturing system to upgrade manufacturing to future industry 4.0.

 Institutes, centers and labs related to Smart and Sustainable Manufacturing

 Faculty who conduct research in Smart and Sustainable Manufacturing

 Researches aerospace system design, propulsion, gas dynamics, shock wave boundary layer interactions and fluid/thermal systems modeling

 Study the mechanics, designs, and manufacturing of smart multifunctional materials, soft robotics, soft electronics, and self-powered sensing systems for their broad applications in the fields of healthcare, energy, sustainability, agriculture, smart cities, and ocean and aerospace exploration.

 Engineers metallic surfaces for improved performance; selects materials and designs manufacturing processes for innovative outcomes

 Develops multi-physics sensing and stochastic modeling methods for improving observability in dynamical systems

-Researches manufacturing science and sustainability performance of lithium-ion batteries, solar cells and nanotechnologies
+Researches design, manufacturing and sustainability science of lithium ion batteries, solar cells and nanotechnologies.